My Account

 • Cons: Palatino is based on humanist styles of the Italian Renaissance, so it may make your resume feel, well, antique.

-Book Antiqua is especially suitable for:
+Book Antiqua is a great resume font for:

 10. Didot